segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 Once Segment generates the audience conditions, the prompt box remains open for reference.
 You can close this box, or modify your audience description and click **Build** again.
 Modifying an audience overwrites the existing audience conditions Segment previously generated.

 > info ""
-> Once Segment generates the audience, you can also adjust or remove any conditions straight from the audience builder.
+> Once Segment generates the audience, you can also edit any conditions straight from the audience builder.

 ## Use cases and examples

 Use the following examples to help you get started with audience prompts.

 - To build an audience with customers who haven't made a purchase in the last 30 days enter: `Customers who haven't purchased in the last 30 days.`